ISGLOBAL-Rakislova-Lab/HTGAnalyzer_shiny/README.md

 we have provided a user-friendly script for installation.
 Follow these steps:

 # 1. Install the R program
-Download and install the R software from the following link: https://cran.r-project.org/bin/windows/base/ Make sure to install version "4.4.2" of R for compatibility.
+Download and install R software from the following link: [R version 4.4.2](https://cran.r-project.org/bin/windows/base/) Make sure to install version "4.4.2" of R for compatibility.
-- This setup can be used both in R and in RStudio if you have both programs installed on your system.
+- This setup works with both R and RStudio, so if you have both programs installed on your system, you can use either.

+We recommend using **RStudio** for a better visual interface, which enhances the user experience, but the code will work fine in **R** as well.

+To install RStudio, visit the following link: [Download RStudio](https://posit.co/download/rstudio-desktop/) This page also offers the option to install R along with RStudio, which is convenient for most users.

 # 2. Install necessary packages
 Run the following commands to install the renv and shiny packages if they are not already installed: